Identity of Donaldson inmate killed released by Alabama Department of Corrections - NewsBreak

 BESSEMER, Ala.
 (WHNT) — An inmate that was killed at the William E. Donaldson Correctional Facility in Bessemer has been identified by the Alabama Department of Corrections (ADOC).

 ADOC’s Public Information Officer Kelly Betts confirmed that 41-year-old Mitchell Cosby was involved in an “inmate-on-inmate” assault involving a weapon on Wednesday.
-An earlier report from ADOC said he had been stabbed around 4:27 p.m.Yellowstone gateway towns become dead ends after flood
+An earlier report from ADOC said he had been stabbed around 4:27 p.m.New trial date set for Jimmy O’Neal Spencer

 Betts says Cosby was flown to the University of Alabama Birmingham Hospital due to the severity of his injuries.
 He died before arriving at the hospital, Betts told News 19.